-Another hair stylist is Jeff Chastain, a former Frédéric Fekkai alum that opened his own shop in New York City, and specialized in beard work.
+Another hairstylist is Jeff Chastain, a former Frédéric Fekkai alum who opened his own shop in New York City and specializes in beard work.
 “I’d use a round brush and teach guys how to style their beards at home,” says Chastain.
-“I wanted to make it easier, so I started cold-calling manufacturers, and drew pictures of what I wanted from a styling tool.
+“I wanted to make it easier, so I started cold-calling manufacturers and drew pictures of what I wanted from a styling tool.
 I wanted something that would be safe to use around the jawline.”

 In 2017, he debuted the Kuschelbär Hair and Beard Straightener, a heated straightening brush that went viral on YouTube.
 “At one point I had 25 to 50 million views,” Chastain says.
 And so a new era of styling hardware was born.

-Two years later, another popular beard straightening device emerged: Væringjar.
-The heated brush was created by Faiysal Kothiwala, founder of beard care site The Beard Struggle, who came up with the gadget after receiving complaints from his customers that would claim that their beards had stopped growing.
+Two years later, another popular beard-straightening device emerged: Væringjar.
+The heated brush was created by Faiysal Kothiwala, founder of beard care site The Beard Struggle, who came up with the gadget after receiving complaints from customers who would claim that their beards had stopped growing.

 How to Straighten Your Beard With a Heated Brush

 - Create tension.
-Reyes points out that, beyond hair’s cuticle layer are hydrogen bonds.
-Those bonds are what keep the shape of the hair.
+Reyes points out that beyond the hair’s cuticle layer are hydrogen bonds.
+These bonds are what keep the shape of the hair.
 Applying heat (like a blow dryer or hot comb), in combination with tension, allows us to reshape those bonds and our hair.

-- Comb downwards.
+- Comb downward.
 Run the brush through your beard slowly.
-Chastain suggests going 25 percent of the speed of your normal beard-brushing speed.
+Chastain suggests going 25% of the speed of your normal beard brushing.
 “The slower you go, the straighter it gets,” he says.